 Azusa Pacific Seminary utilizes an experiential learning model.
-The Master of Divinity (M.Div.), Master of Arts in Pastoral Studies (MAPS), Master of Arts in Youth Ministry (MAYM), and the Doctor of Ministry (D.Min.) programs intentionally integrate biblical, theological, and ministerial studies with ministerial practice.
-Field education, the central component in the M.Div., MAPS, and MAYM degree programs, facilitates the integration of academic learning and experience in ministry.
+The MAPS program intentionally integrates biblical, theological, and ministerial studies with ministerial practice.
+Mentored Ministry, the central component of the program, facilitates the integration of academic learning and experience in ministry.
 Students are required to devote at least eight hours per week to some form of supervised ministry for the duration of their master’s degree program.

 Classroom experience is in concentrated sessions during two-week residency periods held each January and July.

 Students benefit from personal attention and opportunities to build meaningful relationships with professors and peers with diversified ministerial experience.

 Azusa Pacific Seminary offers several courses online.
 Maximum enrollment in each online course is 20 students; enrollment is granted on a first-come, first-served basis.
 No more than 50 percent of an Azusa Pacific Seminary degree may be taken in online courses.

 The faculty of Azusa Pacific Seminary believe that the growth of the student’s spiritual life is foundational to effective ministry.
 Accordingly, the development of spiritual life is integral to every course.
 In addition, there are opportunities for the graduate school community to pray together and share experiences in Jesus Christ.
 Students and faculty are encouraged to attend the university chapels as well as special services and lectures.